 “I have travelled this path before.
 The markings on the great sequoia will comfort me until I see them no more.” – unknown

-The silhouette of the San Gabriel mountain range gives way to the blank canvas of the high desert, slowly erasing the truck and trailer.
-The sound of turning wheels diminishes to a constant hum as the bumping over concrete hypnotically plays in and out Zachary’s sedated head.
+The silhouette of the San Gabriel mountain range gave way to the blank canvas of the high desert, slowly erasing the truck and trailer.
+The sound of turning wheels diminished to a constant hum as the bumping over concrete hypnotically played in and out of young Zachary’s sedated head.

-“That will be $1.26 for the Dr. Pepper…..if you want corn nuts, all we have are the originals today”.
+“That will be $1.26 for the Dr. Pepper…..if you want corn nuts, all we have today are originals”.

 “A brief respite until first light and the memory of your love”